End-to-End Long Document Summarization using Gradient Caching: Analyses

 \subsection{Comparison with Large Language Models}

-Table~\ref{tab:llm_comparison} compares the performance of our approach, CachED BART$_\text{large}$, with the large language models GPT-4o \citep{openai2024gpt4ocard} and Llama 3.1 8B \citep{grattafiori2024llama3herdmodels} on two extremely long-document summarization datasets: ScriptBase and BookSum.
-Both models were evaluated in a zero-shot setting with a context length of 128K tokens.
-Please refer to Appendix~\ref{apn:prompt_template} for prompt templates.
+Table~\ref{tab:llm_comparison} compares the performance of our approach, CachED BART$_\text{large}$, with the large language models GPT‑4o (zero‑shot) \citep{openai2024gpt4ocard} and Llama 3.1 8B \citep{grattafiori2024llama3herdmodels} under both zero‑shot and Low-rank Adaptation~\citep[LoRA;][]{LoRA} Fine‑Tuning (FT) settings on two extremely long–document summarization datasets: ScriptBase and BookSum.
+All models were evaluated with a context length of 128K tokens during inference.
+Please refer to Appendix~\ref{apn:hparams} for fine‑tuning hyperparameters and Appendix~\ref{apn:prompt_template} for prompt templates.

-On ScriptBase, CachED BART$_\text{large}$ outperforms both GPT-4o and Llama 3.1 8B, achieving the highest ROUGE-1 (50.2), ROUGE-2 (14.9), and BERTScore F1 (64.6), although GPT-4o performs better on ROUGE-L (21.5).
-For the BookSum dataset, CachED BART$_\text{large}$ achieves the best performance across all metrics, demonstrating a consistent advantage over zero-shot GPT-4o and Llama 3.1 8B.

-We observed that the large language models we tested occasionally perform well on specific examples, possibly due to memorization, but they frequently fail to generate coherent summaries and often generate repetitive text extracted directly from the source document.
+On ScriptBase, LoRA fine‑tuning improves Llama 3.1 8B over its zero‑shot baseline across all metrics.
+GPT‑4o (ZS) performs substantially better than Llama 3.1 8B (FT) and achieves the best ROUGE‑L (38.94).
+For ROUGE‑1, ROUGE‑2, and BERTScore, however, CachED BART$_\text{large}$ outperforms the LLM variants.

+For the BookSum dataset, LoRA‐tuned Llama 3.1 8B reaches performance close to zero-shot GPT-4o and achieves an overall better ROUGE-L score of 28.06.
+CachED BART$_\text{large}$ perform better in terms of ROUGE-1/2 and BERTScore.

+We observed that these LLMs occasionally exhibit memorization on our test sets, yet frequently produce incoherent or repetitive passages drawn verbatim from the source.
+We discuss this behavior in more detail in Appendix~\ref{apn:llm_memorization}.